Your browser is not supported or outdated so some features of the site might not be available.

 Wi-Fi Support Yes (2.4 GHz, 5 GHz)

-All four HDMI ports support the full 48Gbps bandwidth of HDMI 2.1.
-It doesn't support Dolby Vision, a common HDR format for streaming services, so you'll be limited to HDR10 instead.
-However, keep in mind that the 50 inch model is limited to HDMI 2.0 bandwidth.
+All four HDMI ports support the full 48Gbps bandwidth of HDMI 2.1, but the 50-inch model supports HDMI 2.0 bandwidth.
+It doesn't support Dolby Vision, a common HDR format for streaming services, so you'll be limited to HDR10 with content that's mastered in Dolby Vision.
 The tuner supports only ATSC 1.0, not 3.0, meaning you can't use it to watch over-the-air 4k channels in the US.

 Inputs